 Learn how to make a personalized stitched Pencil Holder for your desk.
 A simple DIY craft tutorial idea to get you back to school.

-Anyway, I found these pencil holders.
+While my daughter was off in the makeup aisle I was browsing the office section and I found these neon pencil holders.
 I was drawn to them because of all the fun colors, then when I picked them up and got a closer look, I started getting fun ideas of how I could make them even cuter!

 Here is what my first chevron row looked like.

 Here are what the rest of the pieces of the pattern looked like as I stitched around the pencil holder.
 I really wanted to keep with that chevron pattern on the top too but that band around the middle with no holes really messed with me and made me realize that I am really not as good at math.

 Want to see what the inside looks like?
 Here you can see that I tied knots at the end of my strands when starting a new piece as well as how I moved around the Pencil Holder.
-I always started at the back seem and moved around the holder.
+I always started at the back seam and moved around the holder.
 I will always point the seam towards the wall or back of the room so it doesn't matter if it is perfect.

 What colors will you stitch your pencil holder?
 Share and leave a comment below!

 Follow me on Pinterest and you can see all the DIY projects I'm pinning!